The First-Timer’s Guide to Motorcycle Camping in the Great Outdoors

 Before you go ahead and strap all those bags to your bike, weigh your luggage and check your bike’s payload in your user’s manual.
 Under no circumstances should you overload your motorcycle.
 Make sure everything is as low as possible, balanced and secure.
 Do not load one saddlebag with all the heavy stuff and leave only clothes in the other.
 And of course, your rain gear should go in last.

 Series II Expedition Tent by Redverz Gear

 Family tents, expedition tents, backpacking tents, there are so many choices out there.
 Allow me to make it easier.
 First and foremost, your tent should fit your needs when it is up and fit your motorcycle when packed.
 Secondly, make sure the tent is easy to set up.
 You wouldn’t want to spend an hour in the rain figuring out all the complicated steps.

 Family tents are those typical dome-shaped tents you probably slept in as a child if you went camping with your family.
-Depending on their size, they can hold between two to six adults.
+Depending on the size of your group, you can opt between two and all the way to six-person tents.
 They can be found in just about any retail shop, and the prices range from dirt cheap to top dollar.
 Again, it all depends on the quality.
 Bear in mind that these tents are designed for car campers, where weight and volume are not an issue.
 You might want to consider separating the items and splitting the load between the people you’ll be sharing the tent with.

 Redverz Atacama Expedition Motorcycle Tent

 Expedition tents are the best choice when it comes to motorcycle camping.
 They are typically divided into two sections – a sleeping area for two or three adults and a vestibule that you can use to cook and eat in during rainy weather, to store your gear and even your bike.
 Just take a look at the Redverz Atacama Expedition Motorcycle Tent above, it fits everything!